paraclean023-coder/ParaCLEAN/README.md

 ## Configuration

+The pipeline supports both single-corpus and multi-corpus runs.

+- In single runs, one input corpus passes through all selected steps sequentially.
+- In multi-corpus runs, several corpora are at first processed individually through the scoring steps, then **merged** for filtering, deduplication and normalisation.
 The pipeline is configured via a YAML file.
 Example config files are provided for both single and multi file inputs.
 Below is a single file example:

 ```yaml